 - Aggregation level: like data, ontology concepts have to represent disjoint domains. - Discretization level: ontology concepts have to model various solutions for data discretization.
 Bad choices may affect modeling step efficiency. - Data correlation: if concepts are strongly related into the MODB, extracted models might be trivial and uninteresting.

-Since these concerns are beyond the scope of this paper, the reader should refer to (De Leenheer and de Moor, 2005) for a better insight on concept elicitation and (Berka and Bruha, 1998) for a better insight on discretization and grouping.
+Since these concerns are beyond the scope of this paper, the reader should refer to [19] for a better insight on concept elicitation and [20] for a better insight on discretization and grouping.